Museum + School Opportunities

 MINIMUM QUALIFICATIONS:

-- Bachelor’s degree in art, education or related field
+- Bachelor’s Degree in Visual Art fields, Education or related fields

-This is a part-time non-benefited, contract position, not to exceed 18 hours per week.
-The pay rate is $25 per hour.
+- This is a part-time non-benefited, contract position, not to exceed 18 hours per week.
+The scheduled hours vary.
+The pay rate is $35 per hour.

 Thank you for your interest in volunteering at the Danforth!
 Right now we are identifying more ways for you to volunteer.
 Check here often as we will be posting opportunities as they arise.